Matezzzz/DrivingSimulation/DrivingSimulation/Readme.md

 ## Driving Simulation ##

+### Running ###
-* !Important - Final executable uses textures, and needs a folder for saving maps.
+* Final executable uses textures, and needs a folder for saving maps.
 Both are present in the '.../main project folder/assets'', and must be copied to the same folder as the final executable for the projecto to work *
 * E.g. if the executable is at C:/coolApp/drivingSimulation.exe, folders C:/coolApp/maps & C:/coolApp/textures must exist *